OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

 1. On click of "Incident Types", user will be redirected to the SharePoint list to manage the incident types.

 1. On click of "Roles", user will be redirected to the SharePoint list to manage the roles.

+1. On click of "Tasks", user will be redirected to the SharePoint list to manage the default planner tasks.

 1. On click of "Admin Settings", user will be redirected to the Admin Settings page.
    * In the "Team Name Configuration" tab, user can configure the format of the Team Name.
 Upon saving the configuration, the incidents created/edited thereafter will have the Team Name in that newly configured format.